What you will need to submit

 - Oral presenters: recording and publication of your onsite presentation (slides synched with voice) for publication in the Proceedings of SPIE in the SPIE Digital Library

-- Poster presenters: submit a poster PDF and optional preview video, by the advertised due dates, for publication in the Proceedings of SPIE in the SPIE Digital Library; poster PDFs may also be published and viewable in the spie.org program during and immediately after the event
+- Poster presenters: submit a poster PDF by the advertised due dates for publication in the Proceedings of SPIE in the SPIE Digital Library; poster PDFs may also be published and viewable in the spie.org program during and immediately after the event

-- Submit a 4-page-minimum manuscript, by the advertised due date, for publication in the Proceedings of SPIE in the SPIE Digital Library
+- Submit a manuscript by the advertised due date for publication in the Proceedings of SPIE in the SPIE Digital Library

 - Obtain funding for registration fees, travel, and accommodations